Freshdesk vs Zoho Desk: A complete guide for 2026

 Here’s a quick summary of the key differences.

-Both Freshdesk and Zoho Desk talk a lot about their built-in AI assistants, Freddy AI and Zia, claiming they can transform how support teams work.
-But how do they actually compare, and are there any catches?
+Both Freshdesk and Zoho Desk talk a lot about their built-in AI assistants, Freddy AI and Zia, which can assist support teams in their daily work.

 This video provides a head-to-head comparison of Freshdesk and Zoho Desk to help you decide which tool might be best for your business needs.